Chatsworth House, Derbyshire, mid July 1848

 Kate glanced back and saw Lord John in pursuit.
 She continued determinedly, out of the forest, around the conservatory, then straight for the south lawn of the house.
 Lord John, jogging, caught up to Kate as she spotted the rest of the adults, who were strolling slowly on the broad gravel walk beside an extraordinarily tall fountain in a long rectangular pond to the south of the house.

 “Katelyn?”
-Lord Beaufort veered in her direction.
+Earl Beaufort veered in her direction.
 “Are you all right.”

 “I’m fine, Father.”
 Kate kept up her rapid pace.
 “Simply went for a little swim.
 Lord John, please join the rest of the party.
 I insist.”